Coffee Road Led to Creation of Lowndes County

 Coffee’s Road Passed Seven Miles West of Ray City

-The military road constructed by John Coffee and Thomas Swain in 1823 was the first route opening up the south central Georgia to pioneer settlers (see Daniel McCranie).
+But the military road constructed by John Coffee and Thomas Swain in 1823 became the first route opening up the south central Georgia to pioneer settlers (see Daniel McCranie).
 Coffee’s road, as it was soon known, passed through the site of present day Nashville, GA and on southward to the Florida line, approaching only about seven miles west of the point where Levi J. Knight first settled on Beaver Dam Creek, the site of present day Ray City, GA.

 John Coffee, builder of Coffee Road, earliest vehicular and postal route of this section.